Skip to content

 Example: File Upload Endpoint

-The /files/entity-storage-url endpoint accepts all three authentication types:
+The /files/entity-storage-url endpoint accepts multiple authentication types:

 Business Integration

-// API Key authentication for business file uploads
+// JWT authentication for business file uploads

 const response = await fetch('https://api.pers.ninja/v2/files/entity-storage-url', {